 If a schedule is not necessarily the thing that interests you the most, it is possible to display any web page.

-4 – Plug your old printer on the network
+4 – Plug your old printer into the network

 If you still have a printer that needs to be connected to the computer all the time, this project may interest you.

-Indeed, it’s possible to plug the printer on a Raspberry Pi, which will then share this printer on the network (via cable or Wi-Fi depending on the model you have).
+Indeed, it’s possible to plug the printer into a Raspberry Pi, which will then share this printer on the network (via cable or Wi-Fi depending on the model you have).

 5 – Magic mirror